Japandi Interior Design: A Harmonious Blend of Japanese and Scandinavian Aesthetics

 Furniture Selection

 When choosing furniture for a Japandi-inspired area, focus on functionality and form.
 Every piece should serve a distinct purpose while contributing to the overall aesthetic.
-Seek low-profile furniture with clean lines made from natural materials.
+Seek low-profile furniture with clean lines and natural materials.

-For instance, a wooden coffee table with a minimalist design serves as an ideal centerpiece, allowing art books and thoughtfully chosen decor items to stand out without overwhelming the room.
+For instance, a wooden coffee table with a minimalist design can serve as an ideal centerpiece.
+It allows art books and thoughtfully chosen decor items to stand out without overwhelming the room.

-As a general guideline, consider the ratio of furniture size to room dimensions—ideally, larger items should make up no more than 20% of the surrounding space to maintain openness.
+As a general guideline, consider the ratio of furniture size to room dimensions—ideally, larger items should account for no more than 20% of the surrounding space to maintain openness.

 Final Thoughts